ibm-cloud-docs/log-analysis/agent/detach_agent.md

     ```
     {: pre}

-2. Detach the LogDNA agent by using the `ob` CLI.
+2. Detach the logging agent by using the `ob` CLI.
 Run the following command:

     ```
     ibmcloud ob logging config delete --cluster <cluster_name_or_ID> --instance <LogDNA_instance_name_or_ID>  [--force]